-The summing correction technique we will analyze here is the \textit{180 degree coincidence method}, which attempts to sufficiently measure the coincidence summing within statistics.
-By evoking the symmetry between the probability of two gammas being emitted at zero degrees and 180 degrees we can use the 180 degree coincidence events to approximate the zero degree event, i.e., the summing events.
-The matrices, $\omega$ and $\lambda_2$, define the probabilities for $\gamma_{ij}$ hitting the 180 degree detector and not hitting both detectors in the 180 degree coincidence, respectively.
-For the 180 degree coincidence events, we always require at least one of the extra gammas that are not the gamma of interest to be in 180 degree coincidence.
-When dealing with an event with $k$ gammas, we need to consider all possible 180 degree coincidence events.
-For this reason, when formulating our summing out correction, we need to sum over all possible permutations of the extra gammas, i.e., when $1,2,3...k$ gammas are in the 180 degree detector; doing so involves a sum of nested anti commutators, \textit{viz.} the non-commutative form of the binomial expansion.
-In a toy model with $n$ indistinguishable gammas all with the same probability $x$ of being detected, the binomial expansion would suffice to provide the probability of the 180-degree coincidence event.
-In the general case where different branching occurs and each gamma has their respective probability of detection, i.e., their efficiency, the choose function of the binomial expansion essentially turns into a sum of different permutations of labels, and we no longer have a closed form.
-With the matrices in Equations 9 and 10 we can build different matrices where we include $q$ gammas to be in the 180 degree detector.
-For each scenario, we must consider all permutations of gammas that give us the $q$ gammas in the 180-degree detector.
-To do so, we start with the following; we consider powers of $b$ and $b = \omega + \lambda$, where $\lambda \equiv \lambda_2$ (again, we drop the notation in hopes of increasing the readability of the multiplicity expansion).
+The summing correction technique analyzed here is the \textit{180 degree coincidence method}, which attempts to sufficiently measure the coincidence summing within statistics \cite{Garnsworthy_2019}.
+The matrices, $\omega$ and $\lambda_2$, define the probabilities for $\gamma_{ij}$ hitting the 180 degree detector and not hitting both detectors in the 180-degree coincidence, respectively.
+For the 180 degree coincidence events, at least one of the extra gamma-rays that are not the GOI is required to be in 180 degree coincidence.
+When dealing with an event with $k$ gamma-rays, all possible 180 degree coincidence events need to be considered.
+For this reason, a sum over all possible permutations of the extra gamma-rays is needed, i.e., when $1,2,3,...k$ gamma-rays are in the 180-degree detector; doing so involves a sum of nested anti commutators, \textit{viz.} the non-commutative form of the binomial expansion.
+In a toy model with $n$ indistinguishable gamma-rays all with the same probability $x$ of being detected, the binomial expansion would suffice to provide the probability of the 180-degree coincidence event.
+In the general case where different branching occurs and each gamma-ray has their respective probability of detection, the \textit{n-choose-k} function of the binomial expansion essentially turns into a sum of different permutations of labels.
+With Eqs.~\eqref{eqn:w_matrix} and ~\eqref{eqn:l_matrix}, different matrices can be built where $q$ gamma-rays are to be in the 180 degree detector.
+For each scenario, all permutations of gamma-rays that give us the $q$ gamma-rays in the 180-degree detector must be considered.
+To do so, powers of $b$ and $b = \omega + \lambda$ are considered, where $\lambda \equiv \lambda_2$ (again, the notation is dropped in hopes of increasing the readability of the multiplicity expansion):